strimzi/strimzi-canary/README.md

 * `SARAMA_LOG_ENABLED`: enables the Sarama client logging.
 Default `false`.
 * `VERBOSITY_LOG_LEVEL`: verbosity of the tool logging.
 Default `0`.
 Allowed values 0 = INFO, 1 = DEBUG, 2 = TRACE.
 * `TLS_ENABLED`: if the canary has to use TLS to connect to the Kafka cluster.
 Default `false`.
 * `TLS_CA_CERT`: TLS CA certificate, in PEM format, to use to connect to the Kafka cluster.
-Default empty.
+When this parameter is empty (default behavior) and the TLS connection is enabled, the canary uses the system certificates trust store.
+When a TLS CA certificate is specified, it is added to the system certificates trust store.
 * `TLS_CLIENT_CERT`: TLS client certificate, in PEM format, to use for enabling TLS client authentication against the Kafka cluster.
 Default empty.
 * `TLS_CLIENT_KEY`: TLS client private key, in PEM format, to use for enabling TLS client authentication against the Kafka cluster.
 Default empty.
 * `TLS_INSECURE_SKIP_VERIFY`:  if the underneath Sarama client has to verify the server's certificate chain and host name.
 Default `false`.